j3ssie/osmedeus/README.md

 # Disclaimer
 Most of this tool done by the authors of the tool that list in [CREDITS.md](https://github.com/j3ssie/Osmedeus/blob/master/CREDITS.md).
-I'm just put all the pieces together, plus some extra boring stuff that we don't wanna do everyday.
+I'm just put all the pieces together, plus some extra magic.

 This tool is for educational purposes only.
 You are responsible for your own actions.
 If you mess something up or break any laws while using this software, it's your fault, and your fault only.